+This module is aimed at:

-The aim of this module is to equip students with applicable theory of group work and different types of groups, and to develop their group facilitation and participation skills.
-Students will be observe and participate in various types of groups through service learning.
+- equipping students with the necessary knowledge on theory of group work; - developing group facilitation and participation skills; - obtaining facilitation skills through observation and participation in various types of groups through service learning.

-- grasp a theoretical understanding of group work; - acquire appreciation for the integral role that group work plays in working in various contexts, and the skills to promote and practically implement this tool; - demonstrate the ability to conduct and facilitate small groups in various contexts; and - demonstrate the ability to work in groups or teams.
+- describe and discuss a theoretical understanding of group work; - promote and practically implement group work theory, showing understanding of the integral role that group work plays when working in various contexts; - skilfully conduct and facilitate small groups in different contexts.